I had the great fortune last week of bumping into renowned artist Rita Angus.

 Which is why her sudden inclusion on the Hastings' streetscape is a cultural masterstroke.

-A leading figure in twentieth century New Zealand art, she once wrote: "As a woman painter, I work to represent love of humanity and faith in mankind in a world, which is to me, richly variable and infinitely beautiful".
+A leading figure in 20th century New Zealand art, she once wrote: "As a woman painter, I work to represent love of humanity and faith in mankind in a world, which is to me, richly variable and infinitely beautiful."

 She well deserves her new spot.

 Kudos to council for reintroducing this formerly lost, provincial treasure.